The Future Fearon Project

 Will mental health professionals be available on-site?

 Yes.
-The project includes closer working with the Charnwood Neighbourhood Mental Health Team (NMHT), enabling more specialist mental health support to be delivered within Fearon Hall for people who may be struggling but prefer a non-clinical, more informal setting.
+The project includes developing closer working with the Charnwood Neighbourhood Mental Health Team (NMHT).
+Over time this will mean more specialist mental health support delivered within Fearon Hall for people who may be struggling but prefer a non-clinical, more informal setting.

 How will this benefit the local community?